Break the Rules (album): Background and packaging

-Break the Rules is her second album to feature songs written and produced by American music producer, Dallas Austin.
+During the recording sessions for Genius 2000 (2000), Tetsuya Komuro approached American producer Dallas Austin about collaborating with him and Amuro's team on new music.
+He accepted the invitation and submitted demo recordings to Komuro.
+Amuro was excited about the opportunity to work with Austin because she had admired his work with the American girl group TLC, which had inspired her at the time.
+After the success of Genius 2000, Amuro decided to work with Austin again on its follow-up.
+Break the Rules is her second album to feature songs written and produced by American music producer Dallas Austin.
 His role in this album, however, is much smaller than the last.
 For Genius 2000, Austin produced half of the album; with this album he only produced four songs.
 The majority of the tracks features compositions from Amuro's main producer, Tetsuya Komuro.

 First editions of the album came in special packaging.
 The booklet was presented as a foldout poster featuring Amuro looking out of an airplane window.
 It also came with a foldout card of photos depicting Namie in different locations around America, mostly New York City and Los Angeles.
 The album was housed in a transparent slip case with the phrase "break the rules" in pink running diagonally across the front and back of it.

 Singles and other promotion detail

 The songs "Think of Me" and "No More Tears" were released as a double A-side single shortly after the release of the album.
 A video was made for "Think of Me" in New York during photo sessions for the album artwork.
 No video was made for "No More Tears."
 Previous songs that appear on the album have all been slightly modified.
 These songs include "Never End", "Please Smile Again" and "Cross Over".
 "Cross Over" features a rap verse from Poppa LQ.
 Unique among Amuro albums is that it features her first attempt at singing a song entirely in English on the track "Looking for You".